A career as an interpreter is one of the most sought-after careers involving Japanese.

 Becoming a successful Japanese interpreter requires a near-native level of Japanese.
 This typically takes several years of dedicated study and practice.

 The time to learn Japanese depends on many factors.
-For example, your learning style, approach, mother tongue, dedication, and time you spend can influence the duration.
+Your learning style, approach, mother tongue, dedication, and time spent can influence the duration.

 According to studies by the FSI (Foreign Service Institute of the USA government), Japanese is part of a “Super-hard language.”
 To summarize, it is among the hardest languages to learn.

-They estimate 88 weeks or 2200 instruction hours to become fluent in Japanese.
-The total study time increases to 4,400 hours once we add 1:1 self-study and classroom sessions.
+They estimate that it will take 88 weeks, or 2200 instruction hours, to become fluent in Japanese.
+Once we add 1:1 self-study and classroom sessions, the total study time increases to 4,400 hours.

-Usually, it takes 3-5 years to achieve advanced abilities like the JLPT N1 or Q1 of the NAT-Test.
-You can also pursue a bachelor’s and then a master’s degree in Japanese from a university to make a profession as a Japanese interpreter.
+Usually, it takes 3–5 years to achieve advanced abilities like the JLPT N1 or Q1 of the NAT test.
+You can also pursue a bachelor’s and then a master’s degree in Japanese from a university to become a professional Japanese interpreter.

 It takes several years of study at a college or private institute, as well as professional training and certification.
 Thus, ongoing practice and continuing education are crucial for maintaining current skills.